sb-image

 European Championships

 Rıza Kayaalp has won a total of 12 gold medals at the European Wrestling Championships, securing his place in Turkish wrestling history.
-He won his first European title in 2010 and repeated this success in 2012–2019, 2021, 2022 and 2023.
-This performance reached a level comparable to the greatest in Soviet and European wrestling history.
+He won his first European title in 2010 and repeated this success in 2012–2019, 2021, 2022, and 2023.
+This level of performance placed him among the most dominant athletes in the history of Soviet and European wrestling.

 World Wrestling Championships